bennypowers/stripe-elements/docs/index.md

 > **Careful!** never add your **secret key** to an HTML page, only publish your **publishable key**.

 Once you've set the `publishable-key` attribute (or the `publishableKey` DOM property), Stripe will create a Stripe Card Element on your page.

+For use with Stripe Connect, you can provide the optional `stripe-account` attribute set to the account ID of the connected account.

 ### Accepting Payments